Minuit/minuit/README.md

 * **type** : the possible types are : integer, decimal, string, anything, boolean, none, enum (a.k.a. enumerated list), array (a.k.a list).
 * **service**
 what kind of access the value provides : parameter (read+write), message (write), return (read).
 * **priority** : this a number used to order the setting of several object values in the same time.
-Smaller the number is the later it would receive the value.
+Smaller the number is the sooner it would receive the value.
 0 means this object don’t care about order.
 * **rangeBounds** : an array of two values of the specified type.
 * **description** : textual description of what is the Data for.